msalibian/STAT406/Lecture18/README.md

     ## [1] 5.345279

-The two solutions are the same.
-How does it do on the training and test sets?
+Now the two solutions starting from these random initial values are the same (the reader is encouraged to try more random starts).
+How does this NN do on the training and test sets?

 ``` r
 b1 <- predict(a1, type='class') #, type='raw')